Participant registration system for runners event

 }

-Before fetching data from the spreadsheet via API id and name of the spreatsheet should be checked.
-Open Google Drive and open Spreadsheet file.
-Spreadsheet Id is shown in the URL.
-Spreadsheet name is shown in the bottom of the screen when the spreadsheet file is open.
+Before fetching data from the spreadsheet via API ID and name of the spreadsheet should be checked.
+Open Google Drive and open the Spreadsheet file.
+The spreadsheet ID is shown in the URL.
+The spreadsheet name is shown at the bottom of the screen when the spreadsheet file is open.

 SpreadsheetsResource.ValuesResource.GetRequest request = service.Spreadsheets.Values.Get(spreadsheetId, sheetName);